andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 This file marks if a garbage collection was interrupted prematurely and is used for crash recovery.
 This file not always present.

+### items/

+This directory contains one file for each item, where the contents of the file is an encoded `VersionedItemMetadata` as described in the repo.oplog section.
+When an item is removed and is pending garbage collection it is given the .removed suffix.

 ### data/